 - Water and POWERADE cups are collected and sent to be recycled

-- Mile markers and Kilometer markers are rented to returned to reduce waste
+- Mile markers and Kilometer markers are reused for multiple years to reduce waste

-- GU packets are collected and sent to Terracycle which is a company that creates new items from used food wrappers
+- Powergel packets are collected and sent to Terracycle which is a company that creates new items from used food wrappers

 - Cardboard used at all water stations is recycled